miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Cemetery:
 +Restored Romero returning after his quests and made gates stronger.
 +Made Romero train up to Firearms 4 and give you ammo with his rifle.
-+Added Dominate for prostitute and made her leave you when attacked.
++Added Domination to prostitute and made her leave you when attacked.
 +Made Romero pimpin and zombie quest available both after each other.
 +Prevented feeding twice from Romero and getting him a rival in love.
 +Created option to have some fun with Romero after the zombie quest.